[Copilot Studio] I tried automatically generating a Word report by inserting numbers into a template: Document output

 Source: Document output (preview) | Microsoft Learn

-By calling this flow as a tool, you can return a shared link in the chat.
+By calling this flow as a tool, you can return a sharing link to the chat.

-Since this article does not verify distribution via a flow, that will be covered in a separate article.
+Since this article does not cover verification of distribution via flow, that will be addressed in a separate article.

-Tool auto-triggered in test chat and Word generated
+Tool automatically triggered in test chat and Word generated

-The tool was automatically selected and executed from a natural language request, generating a KPI comparison report
+From a natural language request, the tool was automatically selected and executed, generating a KPI comparison report

 7. Summary

-For standard Word reports, you can build a minimal configuration that "generates a document by inserting values into a template" using only the standard Document output feature, without any third-party connectors.
+For standard Word reports, you can build a minimal configuration of "generating by inserting numbers into a template" using only the standard Document output feature, without using any third-party connectors.

-In this verification, we were able to confirm the flow from natural language request to tool selection, value insertion, and Word generation using fixed data.
+In this verification, using fixed data, I was able to confirm the flow from a natural language request to tool selection, value insertion, and Word generation.

-On the other hand, file distribution to users (shared links) and expansion to PowerPoint / Excel are outside the scope of this article.
+On the other hand, file distribution to users (sharing links) and expansion to PowerPoint / Excel are outside the scope of this article.

-Distribution requires a flow, and PowerPoint / Excel requires Code interpreter — separate means are needed.
-These will be covered in later articles.
+Distribution requires a flow, and PowerPoint / Excel requires Code interpreter — different means are needed.
+These will be covered in future installments.

 References